tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 client.setWriteOptions(WriteOptions().writePrecision(WritePrecision::MS));
 ```
 When a write precision is configured, the client will automatically assign the current time to the timestamp of each written point which doesn't have a timestamp assigned.
+Automated assigning of timestamp can be turned off by using `WriteOption::useServerTimestamp(true)`.
+Client will still specify a timestamp precision for a server.

 If you want to manage timestamp on your own, there are several ways to set the timestamp explicitly.
 - `setTime(WritePrecision writePrecision)` - Sets the timestamp to the actual time in the desired precision.
 The same precision must set in WriteOptions.